duanwujie/debian-policy-chinese/policy/ch-binary.rst

 The single line synopsis
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The single line synopsis should be kept brief - certainly under 80
+The single line synopsis should be kept brief---certainly under 80
 characters.

 Do not include the package name in the synopsis line.
 The display